erictepper/comment-transcriber-for-reddit/README.md

 all of its descendants).

-**Version 0.3:** Implemented method and functionality to write a single thread of comments, starting with the beginning comment and ending with *one* of its descendants, and the thread of comments between the start and end comment.
+**Version 0.3:** Implemented method and functionality to write a single thread of comments, starting with the beginning comment and ending with *one* of its descendants, and the chain of comments between the start and end comment.

 **Version 0.4:** Modified transcriber to write in the .rtf file format, rather than .txt, creating the potential for